vvasilo/yolov3_pytorch_ros/README.md

 ```

 ## Basic Usage
 1. First, make sure to put your weights in the [models](models) folder.
-For example, to download pre-trained weights from the COCO data set, go into the [models](models) folder and run:
+For the **training process** in order to use custom objects, please refer to the original [YOLO page](https://pjreddie.com/darknet/yolo/).
+As an example, to download pre-trained weights from the COCO data set, go into the [models](models) folder and run:
 ```
 wget http://pjreddie.com/media/files/yolov3.weights
 ```
-For the **training process** in order to use custom objects, please refer to the original [YOLO page](https://pjreddie.com/darknet/yolo/).

 2. Modify the parameters in the [launch file](launch/detector.launch) and launch it.
 You will need to change the `image_topic` parameter to match your camera, and the `weights_name`, `config_name` and `classes_name` parameters depending on what you are trying to do.